dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **ATTENTION:** This is currently a work in progress.
 Please check back when the course is complete

 ![](./images/partner_program.png)

-# TechLab-Managed-Cluster-Automation
+# Overview
-Partner Program Tech Lab - Automate tenant, usergroup and user creation and auto deploy OneAgent to new tenant.
+Hello and welcome to this Dynatrace Partner TechLab.
+We are launching these as self-paced training for all our partners.
+During this session we will focus on automation and complete hands on exercies on how to automate tenant, usergroup and user creation and auto deploy OneAgent to the new tenant.

 The goals of this tutorial are;
 1. **Tenant Management** Automatically create tenants on a managed cluster.
 Useful for onboarding new customers, training events, creating additional environments etc.